 To overcome addiction it is necessary to have some sense of structure, and at a rehabilitation facility, that sense of structure is always underpinned by rules.
 While it is important to ensure an environment that permits self-expression, there are some regulations that have to be upheld.
 While the rules of a sober living house will differ between facilities, the following are a few examples of what you can expect to see.

 People come to a residential facility to get away from the situations that trigger and enable their use, so the presence of drugs at a sober living facility is something on which 99.9% of facilities have a zero-tolerance policy.
 In states where medical marijuana is legal, some facilities may allow possession of marijuana as part of a treatment process.
 However, harder drugs such as heroin, cocaine, and crystal meth are prohibited.

 It is also expected that alcohol will be prohibited at any sober living facility.
 Even if the facility is not one that deals with alcohol dependency, the presence of alcohol can be a trigger for many patients.
 Furthermore, the therapeutic value is negligible, therefore as a rule it is prohibited at rehabilitation facilities.

 Visitors must respect the rules of a sober living house

-The above rules on intoxicants are not limited to the residents at a facility – friends and family who visit an individual in recovery will also be expected to abide by the regulations.
-Not only should they not bring drink or drugs onto the property, they must not be under the influence of any intoxicant during their time on site.
+The above rules on intoxicants are not limited to the residents at a facility – friends, and family who visits an individual in recovery will also be expected to abide by the regulations.
+Not only should they not bring drinks or drugs onto the property, but they also must not be under the influence of any intoxicant during their time on site.
 In addition, visitors will be expected to respect the sense of community that is expected to exist at a sober living facility.
-This means being respectful of people’s right to live in peace; keeping noise to a minimum and treating other residents with respect at all times.
+This means being respectful of people’s right to live in peace, keeping noise to a minimum, and treating other residents with respect at all times.